Amiriel01/Knights-Travails/README.md

 Work in Progress

-1. I will practice creating a game board and knight using a script.
+1. I made a game board and knight using a script.

 2.